makrai/notes/pierrejean18-embed-variability-naacl.md

+Predicting Word Embeddings Variability
-Bénédicte Pierrejean and Ludovic Tanguy
+Bénédicte Pierrejean and Ludovic Tanguy naacl 2018

-Predicting Word Embeddings Variability naacl 2018
+# Abstract

 * when retraining a model with the exact same hyperparameters
 * features that are intrinsic to a word, corpus or embedding model